thandontsizi/data-analysis-learning/02-Python-for-Data-Analysis/README.md

 # Python for Data Analysis:

 ## Purpose:
-This section  on using Python as a practical tool for structured data analysis.
+This section focuses on using Python as a practical tool for structured data analysis.

 The goal is to build confidence in:
 - Loading datasets.